Why it’s important to deliver a good website experience

 - you will sell more to them;

 If the visitor came from a search engine, then over time your ranking might improve.
-Google (other search engines are available) will have a reasonably good idea that the visit was successful because they may be able to see :
+Google (other search engines are available) will have a reasonably good idea that the visit was successful because it may be able to see:

-- session time – amount of time spent on your site;
+- session time – the amount of time spent on your site;

-- repeat visits – they’ll know if they send the same visitor to you again;
+- repeat visits – it will know if it sends the same visitor to you again;

 - social shares that happen when visitors are browsing your pages;